 - An entity that promotes violence, incites hatred or discrimination on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, culture, region, education, age or mental or physical disability.

 How to apply for the CEBA

-For organizations applying through the Payroll stream, the application will be made through their financial institution’s website.
+For organizations applying through the payroll stream, the application will be made through their financial institution’s website.
 After the application is submitted, it will be assessed by the government and, if approved, funds will be provided to the business account via the financial institution.

 To apply through this stream, organizations will need to ensure they have supporting documentation, such as invoices, receipts, agreements, etc., to support their eligible non-deferrable expenses.
-Organizations will also need the name of the financial institution where they submitted their application as well as their 9-digit business number that was used in that application.
+Organizations will also need the name of the financial institution where they submitted their application as well as their nine-digit business number that was used in that application.

 Additional details can be found on the Government of Canada’s CEBA page.